Saint Louis University's oldest academic unit offers degrees in more than 30 academic areas.

 Students enrolled in the Ph.D. program in health care ethics may take 15 credits of coursework with an emphasis on health care ethics in the Catholic tradition and write a dissertation (12 credits) in the Catholic tradition to develop expertise in the area of Catholic health care ethics.
 To enroll in the concentration in health care ethics in the Catholic tradition, students must already hold a master’s degree in theology or religious studies or be enrolled in the M.A./Ph.D. dual-degree program.

 Students enrolled in the Ph.D. program in health care ethics may take 15 credits of coursework with an emphasis on clinical ethics (12 credits).
-They'll also write a dissertation on a topic relevant to clinical ethics to develop expertise in clinical health care ethics.
+They'll also write a dissertation on a topic relevant to clinical ethics to develop clinical health care ethics expertise.

-With the approval of the concentration directors and the Ph.D. program director, students enrolled in the Ph.D. program in health care ethics may opt to complete this concentration to develop an expertise in empirical research methods.
-The aim of this concentration is to prepare students to incorporate empirical methods into a normative dissertation and future research.
-The focus of the track will be in qualitative research methods (such as ethnography, interviews, focus groups, public deliberation, etc.), though, in consultation with the directors of the concentration, students will have the option of adopting quantitative or mixed methods approaches.
+With the approval of the concentration directors and the Ph.D. program director, students enrolled in the Ph.D. program in health care ethics may opt to complete this concentration to develop expertise in empirical research methods.
+This concentration prepares students to incorporate empirical methods into a normative dissertation and future research.
+The focus of the track will be on qualitative research methods (such as ethnography, interviews, focus groups, public deliberation, etc.), though, in consultation with the directors of the concentration, students will have the option of adopting quantitative or mixed methods approaches.
 Completion of the concentration is meant to indicate special competencies over and above those gained in the Ph.D. program, specifically those that pertain to qualitative empirical research in the field of bioethics.

 Students must elect to pursue this concentration by the end of their first semester at the latest.
-The empirical concentration curriculum plan of each student must be approved by a concentration director.
+A concentration director must approve the empirical concentration curriculum plan of each student.
 The concentration requires at least 12 hours of coursework.

 Students enrolled in the Ph.D. program in health care ethics may take 15 credits of coursework with an emphasis on research ethics and write a dissertation (12 credits) in research ethics to develop expertise in the area of human research ethics.